ZZU-ACM-Lab/zzuacm/content/authors/蔡星旖/_index.md

 ---
 # Display name
-title: Chenfeng Gu 古晨峰
+title: Xingyi Cai 蔡星旖

 # Full name (for SEO)
-first_name: Chenfeng
+first_name:  Xingyi
-last_name: Gu
+last_name: Cai
-# 使用毕业年份作为排序字段

 sortid: 2025

 # Username (this should match the folder name)
 authors:
-  - 古晨峰
+  - 蔡星旖

 # Is this the primary user of the site?
 superuser: false